 Many of our patients prefer dental crowns to other restorations because they restore teeth to their original strength and appearance.
 Dental crowns are able to restore teeth with significant tooth decay, cracking, and even discoloration.
 A dental crown may also be recommended if you need to restore a tooth after root canal therapy.

-The Grand Rapids dentists at GR Family Dental are dedicated to helping patients achieve their best smiles.
-If you are interested in learning if you are a candidate for dental crowns, give our restoration dentists a call at (616) 455-3020.
+Our Grand Rapids, MI, dental crown dentists are dedicated to helping patients achieve their best smiles.
+If you are interested in learning if you are a candidate for dental crowns, call GR Family Dental today at (616) 455-3020, or contact us online.

 Schedule Your Appointment With GR Family Dental Today!